-Lingoda is an online language school that offers classes with small groups and private lessons through Skype and Adobe Connect.
+Lingoda is an online language school that offers classes with small groups and private lessons via Skype and Adobe Connect.
 You can pick one of four languages: English, French, Spanish and German.
-The curriculum and materials are based on the CEFR levels (A1-C2).
+The curricula and materials are based on the CEFR levels (A1-C2).
 When you complete a course you have the possibility to get a CEFR certificate.
 Classes are available 24/7, so whatever your timezone is you can book lessons at the most convenient time for you.

 How did it go?

-In order to write this review I received 10 lessons credits, 5 for private lessons and 5 for group classes, so I was able to interact with different teachers and to try a number of sessions focused on grammar, speaking and writing.
-Though being assessed at B2 level I was eager to fill some gaps in my grammar knowledge with a teacher, so I took B1.2 lessons.
+In order to write this review, I received 10 lessons credits, 5 for private lessons and 5 for group classes, so I was able to interact with different teachers and to try a number of sessions focused on grammar, speaking and writing.
+Though being assessed at a B2 level I was eager to fill some gaps in my grammar knowledge with a teacher, so I took B1.2 lessons.